DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 # Level
 - Get into the tutorial mindbreak.
-- Walk around until you see the exit sign
+- Walk around until you see the exit sign.
+EMPHASIZE THE EXIT SIGN.